Group-A2-8/Assignment-3-5/MachineLearning.md

 Kamil Krzyk.
 (2020) Coding Deep Learning For Beginners - Towards Data Science.
 Retrieved April 08, 2020, from https://towardsdatascience.com/coding-deep-learning-for-beginners-types-of-machine-learning-b9e651e1ed9d

+MY NOTES
+___

+Healthcare - thanks to the advent of wearable devices and sensors that can use data to assess a patient's health in real time.
+Image processing to classify anomalies in human organs for early detection of cancers

+Retail and e-commerce - Websites recommending items you might like based on previous purchases are using machine learning to analyse your buying history.
+Retailers rely on machine learning to capture data, analyse it and use it to personalize a shopping experience, implement a marketing campaign, price optimization, merchandise supply planning, and for customer insights.

+Energy sectors

+Transportation - Self-driving cars from Google
+Analysing data to identify patterns and trends is key to the transportation industry, which relies on making routes more efficient and predicting potential problems to increase profitability.
+The data analysis and modelling aspects of machine learning are important tools to delivery companies, public transportation and other transportation organizations.

+The goal of machine learning is to perfect the predictive function by refining it on as much data as possible.
+That explains why large databases such as Facebook's, in which the algorithm continuously compares facial properties of individuals and cross-checks it on a vast amount of other data sets, cannot only correctly recognise your face but also suggest your lookalike or doppelganger celebrity.
+Freiesleben, J. (2018).
+REVOLUTIONARY IMPACT?
+Quality Progress, 51(10), 30-36.

+Natural language processing - knowing what customers are saying about you on Twitter

 For example, in 2015, Microsoft embarked on a project called Malmo, which created an AI-based development platform revolving around the popular world- building game Minecraft.
 The goal of the project was to experiment with and study complex virtual environments and apply the lessons learned from that study to the physical world.
 Katja Hofmann, chief researcher for the project, has stated that “endless possibilities for experimentation” exist.
 Others, such as Google’s Deep-Mind project, are also examining games and how they can apply data to the physical world.